 How CDR data is shared

 The consumer initiates the sharing of their data by giving consent to an accredited data recipient to request a transfer of their data from one or more data holders.
 The consumer then authorises each data holder to transfer their data to the accredited data recipient.

 - specify the type of data they want transferred

 - specify the use of that data

-- request the recipient delete their data when the data is no longer required
+- request the recipient delete their data when the data is no longer required.

-There are common consumer data standards for participants to use that allow consumers to share this data via application programming interfaces (APIs) with trusted, accredited third parties.
+There are consumer data standards for participants to use that allow consumers to share this data via application programming interfaces (APIs) with trusted, accredited third parties.

 Long text description